V-Cent/TTE/docs/tech/tov.md

 ### Other information

-**FS Limitations**

-Green FS and Blue FS can be activated in the air, Red FS requires you to be on the ground.

 **Ground Hit Limit**

 There is a limit to 9 hits to downed enemies before they ignore any further hits when downed.